 Asking directly for the job like this may be uncomfortable the first time you do it, so keep in mind that it shows strength and maturity on your part – it shows you are a player, not a benchwarmer.
 Keep in mind too, that employers will often not extend an offer just because the candidate didn’t show sufficient interest in the position at the end of the interview.
 Asking for feedback and for the job directly will either get you the offer or the information you need to move ahead in your job search with another opportunity.

 In response to your trial close, your interviewer may tell you that he still needs to see other candidates.
 In this case, ask when the other interviews will be taking place and commit to calling afterward.
 Say ‘thanks’ and tell your interviewer you look forward to speaking again on the agreed date.

-Congratulations, you’re done and have just separated yourself from at least 80% of the other candidates!
+Congratulations, you’ve made yourself memorable!
+You’re done and have just separated yourself from at least 80% of the other candidates.